lf-/blog/content/posts/jade-sparkles.md

 At the time, though, I was not very confident in how I wanted to present myself in general.
 This has changed, which is why I am writing this post.

-My pronouns are she/her or they/them, and I prefer my name to be styled in lowercase.
+My pronouns are she/her or they/them, and I don't mind if it's lowercase (it's pretty!).

-jade ✨
+jade lovelace ✨

 ~